 by ottaross, published

 If you print this Thing and display it in public proudly give attribution by printing and displaying this tag.Print Thing Tag

-Starting from a smaller model by ddThingz, I've slightly enlarged and greatly elaborated on the Cassini probe for this fun remix.
-Many changes made - adding more instruments, and details, and another set of antennae (to take paperclip or other solid wires).
+Starting from a small Cassini model by ddThingz, I've enlarged and greatly elaborated on the design for this fun remix.
+Many changes made - adding more instruments, and details, and another set of antennae (you use paperclips or solid wires for those).
 I've worked extensively on the meshes to improve printability.

 The larger size (still fits in the palm of your hand) helped a lot.
 As did adding many fillets and chamfers broadly.
 Also the beefing up various smaller features that otherwise came off easily (eg main thrusters).

 The peg-based assembly is working well for me.
 I know dimensions vary a bit from printer to printer, but with mine the pegs allow for a nice snug fit.
 The peg holes can probably also take a small magnet to make a great fridge enhancement!